How to uninstall the GuideRecord adware?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-CleanParameter and TrustedAnalog are the names of apps that are similar to GuideRecord.
-Usually ad-supported apps generate revenue for developers by generating advertisements.
-However, it is common that they promote fake search engines and/or gather various data as well.
-To summarize, apps like GuideRecord are useless to their users and should never be downloaded and installed.
+CleanParameter and TrustedAnalog are examples of apps that are similar to GuideRecord.
+Usually, ad-supported apps generate revenue for developers by deploying advertisements, however, they commonly promote fake search engines and gather data as well.

 How did GuideRecord install on my computer?